 In Florida, assault charges have nothing to do with actual violence, but the threat or perception of potential violence.
 Florida assault charges are defined as, “intentionally threatening someone by word or act to do violence against them, coupled with an apparent ability to do so.”

 As you can see, Florida assault charges have two separate parts.
 First, the accused must threaten someone with violence.
 Second, the threat must be viable; as in the accused must have the ability to “make good” on the threat.
 Therefore, if the action stated in the threat isn’t possible, then the accused cannot be charged.

 Representation for Assault Charges

 In this blog post, we learned that Florida citizens could be criminally charged for threatening others; therefore, you’ll want to think twice before you send a threatening message to someone else.
-If you or a loved one is charged with assault, our Hager & Schwartz assault attorneys are here for you.Call (954) 840-8713 now for a free consultation concerning your assault charges!
+If you or a loved one is charged with assault, our Hager & Schwartz assault attorneys are here for you.Call (954) 840-8713 now for an immediate consultation concerning your assault charges!